 - The home is not handicap-accessible, i.e., it should be a one-level home with handrails, bathroom accommodations, etc.

-“For seniors who have any of these issues, they will likely need to find a senior housing facility.
+“For seniors who have any of these issues, they will likely need to find a senior housing community.
 An independent retirement community will not provide the level of care needed for a patient with Parkinson’s disease.
-More likely the senior will need to move into an assisted living facility,” the website states.
+More likely the senior will need to move into an assisted living community,” the website states.

 Copyright: lightwise / 123RF Stock Photo